 MCU is committed to resolving all complaints by due process in a timely manner; as such, the grievance will be addressed within four weeks, and the Grievance Committee will make a final recommendation within six weeks of submission.
 Complaints and resolutions will be logged in MCU’s Formal Complaint File and will be maintained for seven years.

-In the event that an issue with the school cannot be resolved through the processes noted above, the person has the right to contact MCU’s accrediting agency—The Midwifery Education and Accreditation Council (MEAC)—and/or various state agencies.
+In the event that an issue with the school cannot be resolved through the processes noted above, the person has the right to contact MCU’s accrediting agency—The Midwifery Education and Accreditation Council (MEAC).

 MEAC will review in a timely, fair and equitable manner any complaint it receives against an accredited institution or program that is related to MEAC standards or procedures.
 Contact information for MEAC can be found at www.meacschools.org.

 Department of Commerce, Division of Consumer Protection

 Because Midwives College of Utah is a distance education program, students can file a complaint with their state’s enforcement authority (State Regulators/Student Consumer Completions) here.

 When making a complaint, remember:

 - Complaints should be fact-based and supported by dates, times, locations, witnesses, occurrences, etc. etc.